 All amounts are in GBP and include VAT.

-The courses are now available to register to attend alongside your event registration, here.
+The course is now available to register to attend alongside your event registration, here.